fabiolune/fabiolune.github.io/README.md

 ## Technical director/Cloud architect - Deltatre spa (2012 - )

-During the last 10 years I worked with the role of senior Developer, then Tech Lead, Technical Product Owner and finally Technical Director.
+During the last 10 years, I worked in the role of senior Developer, then Tech Lead, Technical Product Owner, and finally Technical Director.

 Key responsibilities:
-* design complex event driven, highly scalable cloud software architectures
+* design complex event-driven, highly scalable cloud software architectures
 * lead a team of highly skilled engineers working in XP, providing guidance and context, and ensuring best practices adoption
 * lead transition to fully kubernetes/microservices oriented architecture
+* promote and ensure the adoption of coding, security, and DevOps best practices
+* set team goals and support their achievement

 Main technology stack adopted:
 * TDD and DDD